The Master Equation in a Bounded Domain with Absorption: Introduction

 \section{Introduction}

-Mean Field Games (MFG) theory was introduced in 2006 by J.-M. Lasry and P.-L. Lions (\cite{LL1,LL2,LL-japan,LL3}) to describe the asymptotic behaviour of differential games with a large number of players, also called agents.
-A similar definition was given in the same years by Caines, Huang and Malham\'e \cite{HCM}.
-The term {\it mean field} refers to the highly symmetric form of interaction and the indistinguishability of the players whose number is usually denoted by $N$.
+Mean Field Games (MFG) theory was introduced in 2006 by J.-M. Lasry and P.-L. Lions (\cite{LL1,LL2,LL-japan,LL3}) to describe the asymptotic behavior of differential games with a large number of players, also called agents.
+A similar definition was given in the same year by Caines, Huang and Malham\'e \cite{HCM}.

+In the description of a game with $N$ players, each agent chooses his own strategy to minimize a certain functional cost, which also depends on the strategies of the other agents.
+The structure of this problem becomes really intricate when the number of players is large, and this leads us to study the asymptotic behavior of the Nash equilibria for $N\gg1$, under some symmetry conditions for the agents and their dynamics.
+The system introduced to describe the macroscopic behavior of the optimal strategies for $N\to+\infty$ is called \emph{Mean Field Games system}, and it is composed of a backward Hamilton-Jacobi-Bellman equation for the value function $u$ of the single agent coupled with a forward Fokker-Planck equation satisfied by $m$, the distribution law of the population.
+A typical form of this system is the following: